 Enterprises and individuals that directly, or indirectly through one or more intermediaries, control or are controlled by or under common control with the Group, including holding companies, subsidiaries and fellow subsidiaries, are related parties of the Group.
 Associates and individuals owning, directly or indirectly, an interest in the voting power of the Group that gives them significant influence over the enterprise, key management personnel, including directors and officers of the Group and close members of the family of these individuals, and companies associated with these individuals also constitute related parties.
 In considering each possible related party relationship, attention is directed to the substance of the relationship and not merely its legal form.
-In considering each possible related party relationship, attention is directed to the substance of the relationship and not merely its legal form.
+In considering each possible related party relationship and not merely its legal form.